faGH/fa.services.identity/README.md

 NOTE: For the container to work (HTTPS) by itself, we will require a valid SSL cert.
 You can simply create a dev self-signed cert using dotnet CLI, after which we can map it to the container.
 See below for local / development.
 For production you should have a valid cert.
 See https://docs.microsoft.com/en-us/aspnet/core/security/docker-compose-https?view=aspnetcore-3.1 for more.

+    Add a docker file share location for '%USERPROFILE%\.aspnet\https\'

     dotnet dev-certs https --clean
     dotnet dev-certs https -ep %USERPROFILE%\.aspnet\https\aspnetapp.pfx -p Password1234 dotnet dev-certs https --trust